AadarshDP/movie-recommender-system/README.md

 # 🎬 Movie Recommendation System

-This is a **content-based movie recommendation system** that suggests movies using cast and director information from the TMDB 5000 Movie Credits dataset.
+This is a Data Science project done as part of the Outrix internship This is a **content-based movie recommendation system** that suggests movies using cast and director information from the TMDB 5000 Movie Credits dataset.
 It also includes **data visualizations** like top actors, most recommended movies, and clustering of movie tags.

 ---